 The board has a red and a green indicator LED, as well as an RGB DotStar LED.
 The red and RGB LEDs flash various status and diagnostic codes when you're working with the thing, and you can control the red LED and the DotStar with your own code.

 Anyway, I'm glad I bought it.
-It's quite a neat little product.
-I hope they come out with some bigger boards that run CircuitPython.
+It's quite a neat little board.